KUNALGHIMIRE/E-Commerce-Management-System/README.md

   - Products
   - Cart items
   - Orders

+  ## 🧠 Engineering Decisions

+Key architectural and design decisions made to ensure scalability and simplicity:

+- Adopted a 3-tier architecture to clearly separate UI, business logic, and data layers for better scalability and maintainability
+- Used REST APIs to enable stateless, simple, and standardized communication between frontend and backend
+- Implemented session-based cart management to keep the system lightweight while avoiding complex authentication overhead for cart operations

 ## 🔌 API Communication

 The application follows a **RESTful API architecture** for communication between frontend and backend.